Reflecting Upon Irreducible Mind

 to expect.
 But... that is my belief (i.e. my way of seeing these matters).

-I'm not Christian, but Darwin/Plantinga argument seems to be convincing
+I'm not Christian, but Darwin/Plantinga argument seems to be

-of Plantinga's argument, see
+discussion of Plantinga's argument, see

 this